vasurajan/vasurajan/README.md

 👯 I’m looking to collaborate with other content creators

-🥅 2020 Goals: Get strong with my fundamentals in web development and Contribute to Open Source projects
+🥅 2020 Goals: Get strong with my fundamentals in MERN Stack  and Contribute to Open Source projects

 ⚡ Fun fact: I love to sing and also love playing video-games